 The immediate impact of health and safety precautions forced catering providers to explore thoughtful alternatives to traditional foodservice channels.
-Early on the pandemic, the company engaged with customers to quickly identify opportunities to service the end customer and capture new revenue streams.
+Early on in the pandemic, the company engaged with customers to quickly identify opportunities to service the end customer and capture new revenue streams.

-“We have fluid, daily and weekly conversations with our clients,” says Tyler.
+“We have fluid daily and weekly conversations with our clients,” says Tyler.
 “We draw on our empathy and humanity when listening to clients and have been thoughtful and flexible in working with them.”

 Partnering with clients, CaterTrax was able to identify and develop several new revenue growth channels including takeout, pre-packaged meals, and grocery services, that aligned with evolving COVID protocols and continued to support their end customers – including frontline healthcare workers whose hospital systems did not close.

 After identifying areas of potential growth, the company adapted its workflow management software outside their core niche market of catering, in areas they knew they could continue to provide support.
 CaterTrax extended its core offering by adding unique modules which were well within the capability of the software.